acollins-hed/atINFLATE-3.0/README.md

 By default `x` is 0.001.

 ### `--halting-fixation=x`
 Here, `x` is the fixation threshold at which the trajectory will stop and the simulation will either move onto the next trajectory or, if there are no trajectories left, cease the simulation.
-So, if `x` is 1000, then once the trajectory reaches the ${\sf 1000}^{\text{th}}$ fixation, the trajectory is terminated and the simulation moves on the next trajectory if there is one or ceases. `x` must be a positive integer.
+So, if `x` is 1000, then once the trajectory reaches the ${\tt 1000}^{\text{th}}$ fixation, the trajectory is terminated and the simulation moves on the next trajectory if there is one or ceases. `x` must be a positive integer.

 By default `x` is 1.